Charles Edward Blake Sr.: Biography

 He was also a member of the General Board, the twelve head religious and executive leaders and head bishops of the COGIC denomination from 1988 until 2021.

-Bishop Blake is an ardent advocate of education and academic excellence, who holds multiple academic and honorary degrees, from various educational institutions.
-Most recently, Biola University conferred an honorary doctorate upon him on June 12, 2010.
+He supports education and academics and holds multiple academic and honorary degrees from various institutions.
+On June 12, 2010, Biola University conferred an honorary doctorate upon him.

 Between 2009 and 2011, in response to the HIV/AIDS crisis in Africa, Blake founded and was the first president of the Pan African Children's Fund (PACF).
 Save Africa's Children, a program of PACF, currently provides support to over 220 charity missions and orphanages throughout sub-Saharan Africa.

 He was the founding Chair of the Board of Directors for, and has served as a board member of the Executive Committee of the Board of Directors, for the Interdenominational Theological Seminary.
 Blake has served as Chair of the Executive Committee, member of the Board of Directors of Oral Roberts University, and as a member of the Board of Directors of International Charismatic Bible Ministries.

 Blake has also formerly served as an Advisory Committee Member of the Pentecostal World Conference, and as the founder and Co-chair of the Los Angeles Ecumenical Congress (LAEC), an interdenominational coalition of religious leaders and pastors for the city of Los Angeles.
 He has also been awarded the Salvation Army's William Booth Award, the Greenlining Institute's Big Heart Award, and was the designated recipient of the L.A.
 Urban League's Whitney M. Young Award for the year 2000.
 In 2009 he was appointed as a member of Barack Obama's Inaugural Advisory Council of the Office of Faith-based and Neighborhood Partnerships where he served for one year on the council.

 In 2016, Bishop Blake was appointed as the Co-Chairperson to the leadership council of the Pentecostal/Charismatic Churches of North America.
 On November 15, 2016, Bishop Blake was reelected as the Presiding Bishop of the Church of God in Christ during the 2016 COGIC Election held by the COGIC General Assembly to a third four-year term.
 On October 23, 2020, Bishop Blake announced that he will not seek re-election as Presiding Bishop nor as a member of the General Board.
 He officially retired on March 19, 2021, and was succeeded by Bishop J. Drew Sheard Sr. as Presiding Bishop on March 20, 2021.